wpswings/track-orders-for-woocommerce/README.txt

 The Track Order with Google Maps feature allows customers to track their orders in real-time using Google Maps API integration.
 You have to provide the Google Maps API key, the order production house address, and the lessons of the order transit locations.
 Once enabled, customers can view the progress of their order on a Google Maps map.

 #### 4) Third-party Live Shipment Tracking (FedEx):
-Through the integration with FedEx's live shipment tracking system, the WooCommerce order tracker plugin allows customers to track their packages in real time using the provided tracking code.
+Through the integration with FedEx's live shipment tracking system, the WooCommerce order tracker plugin allows customers to track their packages using the provided tracking code.

 #### 5) Replace Order Status Text With Icons:
 You can replace the order status text with relevant icons in the order details table, allowing customers to grasp their orders' status at a glance.
 By utilizing icons that are associated with each specific order status, such as a checkmark for "completed" or a clock for "processing," the visual representation becomes more compelling and user-friendly.

 #### 6) Email Notifications for WooCommerce Order Status:
 Use the order tracking plugin to implement automated email notifications that are triggered whenever the WooCommerce order status is updated.
-Let customers receive timely updates on any changes or progress to their orders.
+You also get access to four email notification templates, allowing you to choose the one that fits your brand.

 #### 7) Track Only Using Order ID:
 Enable them to track their orders effortlessly by solely entering their unique order ID, without the need for additional information such as email addresses or account logins.